Hubschra01/ESP8266-OutDoorSensor/README.md

 R7      : 200k 0.6W 1%

-R6/R7 is the Volatge Divider to monitor the LiPo Voltage
+R6/R7 is the Volatge Divider to monitor the LiPo Voltage.

+The ESP 12F PCB is soldered on a Breakout PCB i buyed on ebay.

 (...to be continued)